ACLU Files Lawsuit Against Indiana Transgender Sports Ban - Legal Reader

 According to The Indianapolis Star, the General Assembly passed the statute even after the state’s Republican governor vetoed it.

-Now, the A.C.L.U. of India is suing Indianapolis Public Schools on behalf of a 10-year-old transgender girl who will no longer be allowed to play softball on her school’s gender-segregated softball team.
+Now, the A.C.L.U. of Indiana is suing Indianapolis Public Schools on behalf of a 10-year-old transgender girl who will no longer be allowed to play softball on her school’s gender-segregated softball team.

 The Star notes that Indianapolis Public Schools is named as a defendant in the complaint because, under the recently passed act, it must implement and follow the law.